-did i mention in my last post that sinus infections are stupid? well, they are. i hate them almost as much as i hate paris hilton. almost. it’s a tight race, but i think paris just wins by a hair.
+Did I mention in my last post that sinus infections are stupid?
+Well, they are.
+I hate them almost as much as I hate the soulful musical stylings of Paris Hilton.
+Almost.
+It’s a tight race, but I think Paris just wins by a hair.

-in more exciting news, i am in the paper today. it’s pretty strange and surreal…the thought of me. in the paper. that people read. and yet there i am. i never thought i’d see the day. i can even say that, for once, there’s a picture of me that doesn’t make me wince in pain. i look kind of scholarly and short-haired, like a professor of dulcimer theology in especially casual attire, or something. maybe it’s the glasses. in any case, huge thanks to the windsor star and dalson chen in particular for being interested, and for writing some very nice things about me. flattery will get you almost everywhere…except for that little basement nook. we don’t talk about that nook. not after what happened down there last spring.
+In more exciting news, I am in the paper today.
+It’s pretty strange and surreal.
+The thought of me.
+In the paper.
+That people read.
+I never thought I’d see the day.
+For once there’s a picture of me that doesn’t make me wince in pain.
+I look kind of scholarly and short-haired, like a professor of dulcimer theology in especially casual attire.
+Maybe it’s the glasses.
+In any case, huge thanks to the Windsor Star and Dalson Chen in particular for being interested, and for writing some very nice things about me.
+Flattery will get you almost everywhere.

-on another note, sinus infections are stupid. did i mention that already? it’s especially fun when you’re right in the middle of working on an album, only to find your momentum completely derailed by said stupid sinus infection. it’s kind of difficult to record and mix things when your ears are clogged up and you can’t hear all the nuances of what you’re doing. of course, the exact same thing happened to me during the summer when i was working on CHICKEN ANGEL WOMAN. i suppose i should be thankful that i only get sick once a year these days.
+Sinus infections are stupid.
+Did I mention that already?
+It’s especially fun when you’re right in the middle of working on an album and you find your momentum completely derailed by said stupid sinus infection.
+It’s kind of difficult to record and mix things when your ears are clogged up and you can’t hear all the nuances of what you’re doing.
+Of course, the exact same thing happened to me during the summer when I was working on CHICKEN ANGEL WOMAN.
+I guess I should be thankful I only get sick once a year these days.

-it would be nice if it was a typical cold that was gone within a few days, instead of a sinus infection that hangs on for a good week or two. i still aim to have the next album finished sometime in april…i just would have preferred not to lose more than a week of recording time because of stupid sickness crap. at least it seems to be on its way out now, sort of, so rejoice, and let the little children come to me. or maybe don’t do that, because even though i seem friendly i could warp their young and impressionable minds with all kinds of wild ideas about proper balloon etiquette.
+It would be nice if it was a typical cold that was gone in a few days instead of a sinus infection that hangs on for a good week or two.
+I still aim to have the next album finished sometime in April.
+I just would have preferred not to lose more than a week of recording time because of stupid sickness crap.
+At least it seems to be on its way out now, sort of, so rejoice, and let the little children come to me.
+Or maybe don’t do that, because even though I seem benevolent, there’s a chance I could warp their young and impressionable minds with all kinds of wild ideas about proper balloon etiquette.

-on the bright side, i did get to watch the shining at something like two in the morning when i was at my most congested. it’s always fun watching jack nicholson lose his mind at a time when he didn’t just sleepwalk through movies with his eyebrows raised all the while, and i had kind of forgotten how good old stanley kubrick completely subverted the typical “thriller” ingredients while gutting stephen king’s book and adapting it to suit his own purposes…the whole thing moves slowly, with very few sudden “scary scary boo boo now now!” moments that will make you jump, aside from the obvious aerobics segment during which viewers are instructed to perform jumping jacks. it’s always nice to see scatman crothers strut his stuff too.
+On the bright side, I did get to watch The Shining at something like two in the morning when I was at my most congested.
+It’s always fun watching Jack Nicholson lose his mind at a time when he didn’t just sleepwalk through movies with his eyebrows raised all the while.
+And I’d kind of forgotten how Stanley Kubrick completely subverted the typical “thriller” ingredients while gutting Stephen King’s book and adapting it to suit his own vision.
+The whole thing moves at a snail’s pace, with very few sudden “scary scary boo boo now now!” moments that will make you jump, aside from the obvious aerobics segment during which viewers are instructed to perform jumping jacks.
+The slowness is part of what allows the movie to weave such a unique spell, I think.
+It takes its time in a way few horror films do anymore.
+It’s always nice to see Scatman Crothers strut his stuff too.

-speaking of cookie monster, did you know that he’s basically the godfather of death metal? the guy is a force of nature. his influence stretches out through the years like a knotty tree branch uncoiling its fist. or maybe it’s a naughty tree branch. the point is, it’s a tree with an arm you can’t deny. observe:
+Speaking of Cookie Monster, did you know he’s basically the godfather of death metal?
+The guy is a force of nature.
+His influence stretches out through the years like a knotty tree branch uncoiling its fist.
+Or maybe it’s a naughty tree branch.
+The point is, it’s a tree with an arm you can’t deny.